 Get an Employer Identification Number:

-Issued by the IRS, an EIN is the business equivalent of a Social Security number.
+An EIN is the business equivalent of a Social Security number issued by the IRS.
 If you do not have one, get an EIN from the IRS.

 Get a DUNS Number:

-Issued by the main adjudicator of business credit, Dun & Bradstreet, a DUNS number is your business’ credit profile number.
+The main adjudicator of business credit, Dun & Bradstreet, states that a DUNS number is your business credit profile number.

 Go to the bank and open two accounts:

 The first is a standard checking account.
 Again, this must be separate from your own personal checking account.
 Create it using the business name, EIN, DUNS number, business address, and so on.

 Second, open a savings account or CD tied to the business checking account.
 Put some money in it.

 Obtain vendor credit: